karasz/gosping/README.md

 # gosping
-rewrite of smtpping in go
+This is a rewrite of [smtpping](https://github.com/halonsecurity/smtpping) in Go.